MarkSemaan/Church-Register/README.md

 # Church Parish Register
 ## Description

 This application is designed to manage a church's parochial register digitally.
-It allows authorized users to efficiently record and store important events such as baptisms, marriages, and funerals.
+It allows authorized users to efficiently record and store important events such as baptisms.
 The key features include:

 *   **Data Entry:** A user-friendly form to input new entries into the register with fields for:
     *   First Name